Beinabih/Pytorch-HeadTrip/README.md

 Currently, its only possible to dream on a sequence of frames from a video that are extracted beforehand with e.g. _ffmpeg_

+-   The SpyNet Code is adapted from this [github repository](https://github.com/sniklaus/pytorch-spynet)